rahimkhoja/DDNS_Server/README.md

 Since I am extremely lazy I am not going to offer any support.
 Well maybe every once-n-a while.
 It really depends on my mood.

-That being said, time was spent documenting each command in the scripts.
+That being said, time was spent documenting each code section in the DNS Server.
 This should allow the scripts to be easily understood and modified if needed.